Accessibility Statement for Yorkshire Ambulance Service

 This accessibility statement applies to all websites owned and managed by Yorkshire Ambulance Service (YAS).

-This website is run by Yorkshire Ambulance Service NHS Trust.
+This website is managed by Yorkshire Ambulance Service NHS Trust.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+That means you are be able to:

 - change colours, contrast levels and fonts

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the website text as simple as possible to understand.